 Bowl 3: Toss together the Panko, breadcrumbs, parmesan cheese, garlic powder, oregano, and ½ teaspoon salt.

-Lastly, dip the chicken into the panko bowl.
-Use your hands to really coat the chicken with the breadcrumb mixture.
+Step 5: Lastly, dip the chicken into the panko bowl.
+Make sure to really coat the chicken with the breadcrumb mixture.

-Allow it to cool for just a few minutes before serving.
-It is best hot and fresh!
+Step 7: Allow it to cool for just a few minutes before serving.
+It is best hot and fresh.
+Serve and enjoy!

 - To avoid chicken juice flying around, cover with plastic wrap before using the mallet to thin out the chicken.